-Unlike many Armenian bakeries around the city, which focus on sweets, Arax is committed to savory baked goods.
+Unlike many Armenian bakeries around the city, which focus on sweets, Arax Bakery is committed to savory baked goods.
 The menu touts affordable items like Lahmajun – thin-crusted beef pizzas; Beuregs – pockets filled with meat, cheese, potato or spinach; and breads topped with spicy olive sauce, spinach and cheese or za’atar.

 Arax has a narrow focus, selling only a dozen items per day, which helps with quality control.